Karate Classes In Anerley

 Anerley Karate Teacher

-Searching for a karate coach or karate instructional classes in Anerley ?
+Trying to find a karate instructor or karate instructional classes in Anerley ?

-Karate could be described as a weapon-less means of self defence.
-It consists of powerful offensive and defensive tactics making use of all parts of the body to their highest possible advantage.
-It is deemed an empty handed martial art that was built to fend off armed adversaries.
+Karate could be considered a weapon-less technique of self defence.
+It incorporates powerful offensive and defensive procedures using every part of the body to their maximum advantage.
+It’s an empty handed martial art which was intended to defend against armed adversaries.